Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/magma/README.md

 - For CPE GNU and AMD, static and shared libraries are built.

 - For CPE Cray, only the shared library is available.

+### Version 2.8.0 for 24.03

+-   Derived from the EasyConfig for 2.7.2 but with a switch to a different ROCm compiler driver.

+-   Specific version with ROCm 6.2.2 needed for CuPy with ROCm 6.2.2 which in turn is needed for GPAW.